Avg: 2.7 from 152 votes

 |Shared By:||Tony B on Dec 27, 2003|

-This route is on the West Face of the West Side of Steve Canyon, facing Quail SPrings road.
-There are 2 sub-rocks here.
-The Northward of these is referred to as the Hot Tub, and the South as Watanobe Wall, which has a namesake route.
+This route is on the West Face of the West Side of Steve Canyon, facing Quail Springs Road.
+The route is in the sun all day and makes for a warm place to climb on a cold, windy day.
+There are two sub-rocks here, divided by a hanging valley.
+The Northward (left, toward the West Entrance) of these formations is referred to as the Hot Tub, and the South (right, toward Hidden Valley) formation is Watanobe Wall, which has a namesake route.